 Is Takis halal in UK?

-Yes, Takis are also considered to be halal in UK as they do not contain any pork or animal products.
-So they can be safely consumed by Muslims living there too.
+Yes, Takis are also considered to be halal in the UK as they do not contain any pork or animal products.
+So they can be safely consumed by Muslims living there, too.

 Are purple Takis halal?

-Yes, purple takis have also been confirmed as being free from any pork or animal products meaning they can be enjoyed by Muslims without worry of breaking their dietary rules.
+Yes, purple takis have also been confirmed as being free from any pork or animal products, meaning Muslims can enjoy them without worrying about breaking their dietary rules.
 So yes – purple takis are indeed halal!

 Are blue heat Takis halal?

-Yes – blue heat takis have been declared as being free from animal products thus confirming them as a safe snack food for those of Muslim faith who wish to observe their dietary laws when choosing snacks .
+Yes – blue heat takis have been declared free from animal products, thus confirming them as a safe snack food for those of Muslim faith who wish to observe their dietary laws when choosing snacks.
 So yes – blue heat takis ARE HALAL!

 Are hot Takis halal?